C-Maringe/chicks-ai/README.md

-# Tensorflow Object Detection Walkthrough
+# Tensorflow Object Detection Walkthrough for Chicks health detector
-<p>This set of Notebooks provides a complete set of code to be able to train
+<p>This set of Notebooks provides set of code to run the script

 ## Steps
 <br/><br/>